 Any information you provide to us in the CAMEOS study will be treated in confidence.
+The information will be stored securely at the University of Manchester.

 When we publish the results of the study, your name will not be mentioned and we will ensure that no-one taking part can be identified from the study results.
 If you decide to stop taking part in the study, the information you had provided up to that point would be used.